 This clause describes the procedure for adding, removing or updating bootstrap data channel(s) and application data channel(s) to an existing IMS session via dedicated NEF services.

 The DC AS sends a request to the NEF via Nnef_ImsSessionManagement_Update to update an existing IMS session with a specific session ID with a data channel.
-The procedures of adding A2P, P2P and P2A2P application data channel(s) to an existing IMS session are provided below.
-For removing or updating application data channel(s) in an existing IMS session, as well as for adding, removing, or updating bootstrap data channel(s) in an existing IMS session, the same principle applies.
+The procedures of adding A2P, P2P and P2A2P application data channel(s) and adding bootstrap data channel(s) to an existing IMS session are provided below.
+For removing or updating application data channel(s) in an existing IMS session, as well as for removing, or updating bootstrap data channel(s) in an existing IMS session, the same principle applies.